mihnealun/prox/README.md

 ## TODO

 Unit tests
-Implement connectors for memcache, redis, mongo and file
+* Implement connectors for memcache, redis, mongo and file
+* Implement templating system (support multiple template formats)
+* Implement response codes other than 200
+* Implement routes with parameters
+* Implement authentication support for each endpoint